Pedro4064/MangaDownloader/README.md

 # mDownloader
-•Download and make PDFs from mangas from [KissManga](https://kissmanga.com/) •Set a raspberry pi to check every day for new volumes, download, make pdf and send to kindle/email automatically •It only works on Unix based systems
+•Download and make PDFs from mangas from [KissManga](https://kissmanga.com/)<br/>
+•Set a raspberry pi to check every day for new volumes, download, make pdf and send to kindle/email automatically<br/>
+•It only works on Unix based systems<br/>
 ## Modules

 ### Python